Patriot Coal Corp. (PCX:US) sought bankruptcy protection after milder winters and a shift to natural gas sent coal demand to a 24-year low.

 Patriot has 13 active mining complexes in Appalachia and the Illinois Basin and controls an estimated 1.9 billion tons of coal reserves, according to its website.
 It sells thermal coal to electricity generators and metallurgical coal to steel and coke producers.

 Wilmington Trust Co., and U.S. Bank NA were among Patriot’s largest unsecured creditors, according to court papers.
 Wilmington is a trustee to $250 million in notes and U.S. Bank is a trustee to $200 million in notes.
-The filing listed BlackRock Inc. (BLK), State Street Corp.
-(STT) and Vanguard Group Inc. as entities that control 5 percent or more of the voting stock in the company.
+The filing listed BlackRock Inc. (BLK:US), State Street Corp.
+(STT:US) and Vanguard Group Inc. as entities that control 5 percent or more of the voting stock in the company.

 U.S. coal use in the first quarter was the lowest for that period since 1988, according to the Energy Information Administration.
 Utilities have switched some power plants to cheaper natural gas as regulations restricting emissions make coal costlier to burn.
 Gas fell to a decade low in April amid a surplus of the fuel.